Volcán Putana: Fumaroles

 Volcán Putana features active fumaroles, which generate a 100 - 500 m high plume above the volcano.
 This plume was seen as far back as the 19th century.
 The fumaroles have different shapes, from vents that are only centimetres wide to large 10 m wide openings.
 They occur in groups, in total four separate fumarole fields, two within the northeastern crater, one in the summit crater and one outside of the summit crater where about 30 individual fumaroles were reported in 1952.
 These fumaroles are visible as a thermal anomaly from space, but it is relatively weak with a temperature anomaly of only 5 K-change.

 These fumaroles exhale a mixture of hydrogen sulfide and sulfur dioxide, the latter being produced at a flux rate of 20000 - 22000 t/year.
 In addition they contain hydrogen, hydrogen chloride, hydrogen fluoride and nitrogen, while carbon monoxide, methane and oxygen are only minor components.
 Temperatures of 82–88 C have been measured, and the source appears to have temperatures of up to 500 C. The composition of the fumaroles indicates that the gases are ultimately of mainly magmatic origin, but interact with a slightly colder hydrothermal system before reaching the surface.
+A local anecdote has it that it trembles in Calama when the volcano is upset.

 The fumarolic activity at Volcán Putana lays down deposits of sulfur on the volcano, including one 250 ft high cliff that was reported to be covered with sulfur in 1952.
 This sulfur was mined at the summit of the volcano, which is thus accessible by a road.
 Volcán Putana sulfur was noted to be extremely pure in that same year.
 It has been mined and transported down by truck from elevations of 18500 ft, one of the highest altitudes at which motor vehicles have been used.
 The Carnen sulfur mine is found on the southeastern flank, and more mines are found on neighbouring mountains.
 Operations in the Volcán Putana mine ceased in 1972.